Updated: September 2, 2018

 Full disclosure: I have not personally used Peerspace, but an Airbnb host who I know well, has used them for over a year and speaks highly of them.
 I have had contact with their team and have experienced nothing but stellar customer service and quick responses to my emails (Splacer did not get back to my emails).
 I have also vetted their sites user experience.

 Is your Airbnb event ready?
-What site do you use?
+What has your experience been?
 Share your recommendations with me in the comments.

 Also published on Medium.